The Best Butter Chicken Masala Recipe–seriously!

 A family-friendly Butter Chicken Masala Recipe that can be prepped and cooked in under 30 minutes from start to finish.
-This one pot Chicken Makhani Recipe tastes better than take out and is a crowd pleaser.
+This one pot Chicken Makhani Recipe tastes better than take out and is a crowd pleaser with its full-flavor creamy gravy.

 Jump to Recipe